liamdmcgarrigle/n8n-nodes-zoho-calendar/README.md

 3. Copy and Paste your client and secret ID into n8n's credential page

 4. Press the Connect My Account button and agree to the popup

+## General

+### Get Calendar UID
+1. Go to your [Zoho Calendar homepage](https://calendar.zoho.com/) and go to settings (the gear icon)

+2. Click on "My Calendars" on the right sidebar

+3. Click on your desired calendar and scroll to the bottom.
+Your UID will be the last field on the page

 ## Event Actions